yueyu1030/AttrPrompt/README.md

 ```

 ###  Dataset Attributes
-Please see the subfolders on the `./datasets` directory for attributes information.
+Please see the subfolders on the `./datasets` directory for attribute information.

 ## Code for Training Data Generation
 See `gen_train_data` for details.